tshort/StaticCompiler.jl/README.md

 Pkg.add("StaticCompiler")
 ```

+There are two main ways to use this package:

+### Linked compilation
-There are two main ways to use this package.
-The first is via the `compile` function, which can be used when you want to compile a Julia function for later use from within Julia:
+The first option is via the `compile` function, which can be used when you want to compile a Julia function for later use from within Julia:
 ```julia
 julia> using StaticCompiler